Riyadh joins Shanghai Cooperation Organization as ties with Beijing grow

 Joining the SCO was discussed during a visit by Chinese President Xi Jinping to Saudi Arabia last December, sources have told Reuters.

-Dialogue partner status will be a first step within the organization before granting the kingdom full membership in the mid-term, they said.
+Dialogue partner status will be a first step within the organisation before granting the kingdom full membership in the mid-term, they said.

 Saudi Arabia and other Gulf states have voiced concern about what they see as a withdrawal from the region by main security guarantor the United States, and have moved to diversify partners.
 Washington says it will stay an active partner in the region.

-Countries belonging to the organization plan to hold a joint "counter-terrorism exercise" in Russia's Chelyabinsk region in August this year.
+Countries belonging to the organisation plan to hold a joint "counter-terrorism exercise" in Russia's Chelyabinsk region in August this year.

 Reuters